 These easy Thermomix Mince Pies are a doddle to make and are baked and ready in next to no time.
 I've used my tried and trusted shortcrust pastry recipe and a jar of Robertson's fruit mince for ease.

 There are a few recipes for fruit mince on the Thermomix Recipe Community Website but for this recipe, I've used Robertson's as it's perfectly tasty and saves a lot of time.
 Even though it can get incredibly hot here in Melbourne at Christmas, there's nothing like a warm mince pie with a dollop of brandy-infused cream and some mulled wine to wash it down.

-To make these mince pies, I've used a 12 hole patty tin which I picked up at Woolies.
-It's similar to a muffin tin but with small round individual indentations that make perfect petite mince pies.
+To make these mince pies, I've used a 12-hole patty tin which I picked up at Woolies.
+It's similar to a muffin tin but has small, round individual indentations that make perfect petite mince pies.
 The good thing about this is the feeling of less guilt if you consume more than one.